wodge73/docker-hello-world/README.md

 docker-hello-world
 ==================

 An updated image from the tutumcloud/docker-hello-world repo.
+This is a very basic Hello World image that we use to test the Automated build of the Dockerfile and the auto deployment of the updated container via Tutum.

 Usage
 -----

-To create the image `tutum/hello-world`, execute the following command on the docker-hello-world folder:
+To create the image `vegasbrianc/docker-hello-world`, execute the following command on the docker-hello-world folder:

 	docker build -t vegasbrianc/docker-hello-world .